Entandrophragma angolense: Description

 The tree can grow to a height of 60 meters and reach a diameter of 200 cm, its base often has developed buttresses that can reach a height of 6 meters, and extending as surface roots, the trunk is branchless for up to 30 meters.
 The grey-brown bark tends to be thin and smooth with irregular flaking in small and large pieces leaving concave or mussel-shell shaped scars, slash is pink to reddish.
 Leaves are paripinnately compound, up to 50 cm long and tufted at the ends of branches, 4-11 pairs of opposite leaflets per pinnae, petiole is up to 18 cm long.
 Leaf-blade outline is commonly oblong to obovate, 3.5–12 cm long and 2–4 cm wide, upper surface is dark green and coriaceous.
-Flowers are in dense panicles, clustered at the end of branches, petal is greenish white in color, flowering period is between November to February.
+Flowers are in dense panicles, clustered at the end of branches, petal is greenish white in color, flowering period is between November and February.
 Fruits is a large pendulous capsule, up to 22 cm long.